 How to fix it: Decide how you want your business to be viewed.
 From there, determine a voice, determine how you want to create conversations, engagement, and what type of content you want to share.
 Your brand should be easily identifiable.

 Your account may be hilarious and visually pleasing, but what do you want your followers to do?
 Going viral is great, but without a clear path to conversion you can spend a lot of time on social media without actually growing your business.
 Are you showcasing your products and providing a link where your followers can purchase them?
 Do you post content that convinces potential clients to do business with you?
 Without a call to action, your business account might as well be your personal account.

 How to fix it: Come up with a call to action and make sure it is apparent in your posts.
 You don’t shout at your followers to buy from you, follow you, or build a relationship with you, but you do remind them you’re more than a buddy, you’re a business.

 Does your brand struggle to come up with new ideas and utilize social media to its fullest?
 You’re not alone.
 Creativity can be difficult.

 How to fix it: Don’t look at your competitors, they might be boring too!
 Make a plan.
 Set time aside to brainstorm.
 Think outside the box and try new things.
 Work with creative companies that can help you create unique content that captures your brand’s identity.

-At Heels Down Media, we manage four branded platforms (Heels Down Magazine, Horse Junkies United, Stable & Spice and The Scope Network) for a combined 20 social media accounts – and that’s not counting the websites, app, magazine etc… so creativity is the name of the game!
+At Heels Down Media, we manage four branded platforms (Heels Down Magazine, Horse Junkies United, The Scope Network and the Heels Down Happy Hour podcast) for a combined 20 social media accounts – and that’s not counting the websites, app, magazine etc… so creativity is the name of the game!
 If you’d like to expand your brand’s reach, contact us today at hello(at)heelsdownmedia.com!